beyonddream/JRAKE/README.md

 JRAKE
 =====

-This is a java implementation of RAKE algorithm described in the paper [Automatic Keyword Extraction from Individual Documents](https://www.researchgate.net/publication/227988510_Automatic_Keyword_Extraction_from_Individual_Documents) by Rose et.al.
+This is a java implementation of com.github.askdrcatcher.jrake.RAKE algorithm described in the paper [Automatic Keyword Extraction from Individual Documents](https://www.researchgate.net/publication/227988510_Automatic_Keyword_Extraction_from_Individual_Documents) by Rose et.al.